Symmetry in Neural Network Parameter Spaces: Applications of Symmetry in Gradient-Based Optimization

 \subsubsection{Scaling Invariant Algorithms}

 ReLU networks are positively rescale-invariant (Example \ref{example:homogeneous}), but gradient descent (Equation \ref{eq:gradient-descent}) on them is not.
 When parameters are rescaled in ways such that there are significant disparities between input and output weights of neurons, gradient descent tends to perform poorly \citep{neyshabur2015path-sgd}.
-The extra effort required to circumvent these configurations, along with difficulty in analysis caused by inconsistent performance across parameters on the same orbit, motivates new optimization algorithms that are rescale invariant.
+The extra effort required to circumvent these configurations, along with difficulty in analysis caused by inconsistent performance across parameters on the same orbit, motivates new optimization algorithms that are invariant to rescaling.

-Some rescale invariant algorithms are based on the observation that the product of incoming and outgoing parameters of a ReLU function is invariant to rescaling.
+Two families of rescale invariant algorithms have been developed.
+The first one is based on the observation that the product of incoming and outgoing parameters of a ReLU function is invariant to rescaling.
 From the parameters $\theta$ of a ReLU network, \cite{neyshabur2015path-sgd} construct a path vector $\pi(\theta)$ that contains the product of parameters along each path from an input node to an output node.
 Their algorithm, Path-SGD, performs proximal gradient descent with respect to a path regularizer $\left\| \pi(\theta) - \pi(\theta^t) \right\|_p^2$, instead of the 2-norm of parameters $\left\| \theta - \theta^t \right\|_2^2$ that would give rise to Equation \ref{eq:gradient-descent}:

 The resulting update step size for each parameter is inversely proportional to the norm of a vector, where each entry is the product of all other parameters along a path that includes the parameter.
 Consequently, parameters with larger values receive proportionally larger updates, and the resulting algorithm achieves rescaling invariance.